djeghlaflydia/game/README.md

 ## Introduction
 Welcome to my JavaScript Game!
 This is a fun and interactive game where you are given a random target number and must increment or decrement your counter to match this target before the timer runs out.
-This project was created to improve my JavaScript skills and explore game development in a web environment.
+This project was created to improve my JavaScript skills and explore game development in a web environment. here is the link to see the project : https://djeghlaflydia.github.io/game/

 ## How to Play
 1. **Objective**: Reach the target number by incrementing or decrementing your counter before the timer runs out.